Diego De La Hoya looking to make his own career despite famous last name

 If all goes well for De La Hoya against Ruiz (16-6-1, 6 KOs), 26, of Oxnard, California, Gomez said the company would like him to next face a contender at 122 pounds with the possibility of a world title fight at the end of the year.

 "The name aside, Diego is a very good fighter," Gomez said.
 "He is one of our top prospects.
-After this next fight he is definitely a contender and he can challenge some of the guys in the top 10.
+After this next fight [if he wins], he is definitely a contender and he can challenge some of the guys in the top 10.
 We feel toward the end of this year he'll be available for title fight.
 We'll keep tracking his development.
 He's still very young, but he has been passing every test."

 Ruiz is durable.
-He's never been knocked out, but he is coming off a 10-round unanimous decision loss to former junior featherweight world titleholder Rico Ramos on March 11 and is just 3-5-1 in his last nine fights.
+He's never been knocked out, but he is coming off a 10-round unanimous decision loss to former junior featherweight world titleholder Rico Ramos on March 11 and is just 3-5-1 in his past nine fights.

 Gomez said that despite Ruiz's record he expects him to give De La Hoya a solid fight that will entertain the viewers.

 "It's a good test for Diego," Gomez said.
-"He's had some good upset wins (against Hanzel Martinez and Roy Tapia).
+"He's had some good upset wins [against Hanzel Martinez and Roy Tapia].
 It's going to be a tough fight.
 I'm really interested to see how Diego looks and see if we go for an eliminator.
 It depends how he looks.
-This is a tough guy and if Diego handles him pretty easily we'll know it's time to move up the ladder."
+This is a tough guy, and, if Diego handles him pretty easily, we'll know it's time to move up the ladder."

 De La Hoya said he knows moving up that ladder will come to a grinding halt without a victory.